-I think it’s time to introspect real hard now, we can’t afford the loss of any more lives.
+I think it’s time to introspect really hard now, we can’t afford the loss of any more lives.
 We need to act now or we will never end these cycles of depression.
-One good way to start is to communicate, talk with your kids, let the kids talk with their friends, mobiles, tv’s, social media can wait.
+One good way to start is to communicate, talk with your kids, and let the kids talk with their friends, mobiles, tv’s, social media can wait.

-The family and friends are the best cushions one can have.
+Family and friends are the best cushions one can have.
 If you are in constant touch with your kids you will notice the subtle signs of depression, that’s the time we need to give more to our children, some good company and some nice words can make a world of difference.

 Sit for one meal a day together as a family and just talk about your day and that will support every member of the family.
-Know what’s on the child’s mind, be a friend, don’t let a blue whale be your child’s best friend.
+Know what’s on the child’s mind, be a friend, and don’t let a blue whale be your child’s best friend.
 Suicide is an impulse and a little support at that fateful moment can save a life.

 Society and social values change over time, a girl playing cricket would be a taboo ten years back but today the Indian women’s cricket team is the toast of the country.
-The society needs to stop being myopic, there can be a different view and it’s ok to express it, there can be alternative careers and it’s ok to pursue that should be the mood of the society.
+Society needs to stop being myopic, there can be a different view and it’s ok to express it, there can be alternative careers and it’s ok to pursue that should be the mood of the society.
 We need to stop being patronizing and criticizing uncles and aunties and be more inclusive in the happiness of our young.
 We may no longer have joint families but we can definitely have common concerns.

 The jadu ki jhappi is actually not a bad idea, it does work and I can vouch for it.
-If you find a friend going through a tough time, it’s time to give him a hug and tell him it’s ok, your failure means you are on way to succeed.
-There is a help too, there are professional counselors to help get rid of all the negativity.
+If you find a friend going through a tough time, it’s time to give him a hug and tell him it’s ok, your failure means you are on your way to success.
+There is help too, there are professional counselors to help get rid of all the negativity.

-Dear parents please do everything to support your child but make sure you also tell your loved ones that it’s ok to fail.
+Dear parents, please do everything to support your child but make sure you also tell your loved ones that it’s ok to fail.